ibrahimjaafar/NameValueToXML/README.md

-An application which allow the format to be entere
+Enter the pair values as follows:

     Key=Value

+Then add the pair to the list.

 Options are:

 Sort by name